 There are so many choices in a city that loves art.
 The New Morning Gallery in Biltmore Village has long been a place to see a full range of art, from earrings and coffee mugs to fine furniture and beautiful paintings.
 The Grovewood Gallery adjacent to the Grove Park Inn is similar, but with a totally different group of artists.
 The Asheville Gallery of Art downtown is run by the artists who display their work there.
 Then there is the Folk Art Center on the Blue Ridge Parkway—Southern Appalachia is full of pottery, quilts, and woodworking.

-I love the Woolworth Walk in the old Woolworth Department Store building in Downtown Asheville on Haywood Street.
+I love Woolworth Walk in the old Woolworth Department Store building in Downtown Asheville on Haywood Street.
 They are known as “The Who’s Who of Local Artists” and feature well-known, accomplished artists like my favorite, Sarah Faulkner.
 They also have emerging artists, including my other favorite, Deona Fish.
+The selection of art varies from Fine Art to Folk Art, with something for everyone in every budget.
 The building is so nice, it offers an oasis from the busy streets and offices downtown.
-They also have one of the best cheap lunch spots in all of downtown at the soda fountain lunch counter!
+They also have one of the best cheap lunch spots in all of downtown at The Soda Fountain lunch counter!

 The River Arts District in Asheville is amazing!
 You’ll find Jeff Pittman and his fabulous watercolors of Asheville, David C. Stewart, plus many more.
 I also love the glass studio of the NC Glass Center, and the pottery options are staggering!
 The old Woolworth building, in the heart of downtown, is a wonderful place to find local art, also.
 Don’t forget the Folk Art Center on the Blue Ridge Parkway either!
 We are so blessed to live in such a culturally rich and beautiful part of the country.